jh3nd3rs0n/argmatey/README.md

 ```

-**Option syntax and behavior based on the [POSIX Utility Conventions](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html), GNU's function [getopt_long](http://www.gnu.org/software/libc/manual/html_node/Getopt-Long-Options.html#Getopt-Long-Options), and GNU's [Argp](http://www.gnu.org/software/libc/manual/html_node/Argp.html#Argp) interface.** The types of options you can use are familiar and readily understood by many.

-**Option types:**

--   GNU long options (examples: `--help` `--version` `--output-file=file.txt`)
--   Long options (examples: `-help` `-version` `-output-file file.txt`)
--   POSIX options (examples: `-h` `-v` `-o file.txt`)

-**Command line argument parsing with triggerable events.** This style of command line argument parsing has the following advantages:

--   Interpretation of multiple occurrences of the same option
--   Interpretation of multiple occurrences of options from the same group
--   Interpretation of options and arguments based on the ordering provided
--   Adaptability of the program based on the option or argument encountered

 **Complete customization of the program usage and help.** Every level of the program usage and help can be customized.
 A customized `OptionUsageProvider` can be used to provide the usage of one, a few, or all options of a particular type in a different format.
 A customized `OptionGroupHelpTextProvider` can be used to provide the help text of one, a few, or all option groups in a different format.
 Methods `CLI.displayProgramUsage()` and `CLI.displayProgramHelp()` can be overridden to display the entire program usage and help in a completely different format.
 The following is the earlier example using a customized `OptionGroupHelpTextProvider`:

 ```java